newnezz/Topia-challenge/README.md

 - **Launch Application**: Run the application and navigate to the main interface.
 - **Access User List**: Click the 'User List' button to open the modal displaying the user list.
-- **Edit Coordinates**: Change the 'x' and 'y' coordinates in the modal to update the list of visible users dynamically.
+- **Edit Coordinates**: Change the 'x' and 'y' coordinates in the modal or main menu, updating the list of visible users dynamically.
-- **View and Sort Users**: Observe the users listed in the table, sorted by proximity and marked if they are a broadcaster.
+- **View and Sort Users**: Observe the users listed in the table, sorted by proximity with broadcaster status noted by icon.

 ## Acknowledgments
 - Special thanks to the Topia team for providing the opportunity and challenge.